usds/us-forms-system/docs/building-a-form/about-the-schema-and-uischema-objects.md

 The JSON Schema standard describes the allowed shape of JSON objects.
 Using a `schema` object, a JSON schema provides information about structured JSON data.
 For more information about the JSON Schema Standard, see [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/).

-The US Forms System uses [ajv](https://www.npmjs.com/package/ajv) for unit tests and [jsonschema](https://www.npmjs.com/package/jsonschema) in the us-forms-system code.
+For JSON Schema validator libraries, the US Forms System uses [ajv](https://www.npmjs.com/package/ajv) for unit tests and [jsonschema](https://www.npmjs.com/package/jsonschema) in the us-forms-system code.

 ##### Describing object fields and arrays